holtgrewe/tracdox/trac-sphinx/source/Tutorial/Modifiers.rst

     A MAN, A PLAN, A CANAL-PANAMA

 The upper-case functor and some other predefined functors are part of SeqAn (in ``seqan/modifier/modifier_functors.h``) already.
-The following functors can be used as an argument of :dox:`ModView`:
+The following functors can be used as an argument of :dox:`ModViewModifiedString`:

 ``FunctorUpcase<TValue>``
   Converts each character of type ``TValue`` to its upper-case character